kcarnold/cs344/content/home/syllabus.md

 weight: 10
 ---

-This is a course on developing AI systems using machine learning, with a particular emphasis on deep neural networks.
+This is a hands-on course on AI systems using machine learning, with a particular emphasis on deep neural networks.

+-   **Instructor**: Kenneth C. Arnold, Calvin University, North Hall NH298

+-   **Meeting Time**: MWF 11:30-12:20

+    -   Wednesday in HL 102
+    -   Monday and Friday in CS labs SB 372 *Maroon* and overflow to 354 *Gold*

 ## Objective